 During the year ended December 31, 2022, the Company finalized an Amendment to the CPIA and a Warrant Agreement with the third-party, pursuant to which the parties have agreed to amend the original CPIA and required payment terms.
-See Note 11, Claims Financing Obligations and Notes Payable, to our consolidated financial statements included elsewhere in this prospectus for a description of the Claims financing obligations and details on the amendment.
+See "Brickell Key Investments" within Note 10, Claims Financing Obligations and Notes Payable, in the notes to the financial statements included within the Q1-2024 Quarterly Report, included elsewhere in this prospectus, for a description of the Claims financing obligations as amended.